cyrus-/typy/README.md

         "Hello, " + x + "!"
     print(greet("World"))
 ```
-The component body is parsed by Python, then typechecked and compiled (to Python, currently) by `tydy`.
+The component body is parsed by Python, then typechecked and compiled (to Python) by `tydy`.
+This needs to happen only once, even if some other component calls `greet` many times.

 Installation
 ------------
 To install `tydy`, you can just `pip install tydy`.
-Then, paste or type the code above into a file `hello.py` and run `python hello.py`.
+Then, paste the code above into a file `hello.py` and run `python hello.py`.
 Currently, `tydy` requires Python 3.5+ (but the plan is to support Python 2.7+ in the future.)

 Language Features
 -----------------